 - Publish accurate and verified data on the energy performance of their buildings

 - You shouldn’t only certify the energy performance of the building, but also have an energy management plan for it.
 This took place in the European Union with the mandatory implementation of the Energy Efficiency Directive in 2012.

 In some countries, such as the United Kingdom, the legislator is proposing measures that go much further.
 For instance, companies with fleets must migrate all their vehicles to electric vehicles by law.

 This is a sector that needs to invest strongly in technology to simplify processes.
 According to Deloitte’s report, Commercial Real Estate Outlook 2018, the real estate sector has been slow to adopt technology compared to other business sectors.
 Many companies still manage their contracts, rentals, tenders, etc. on paper or work with Excel spreadsheets to monitor expenses.

 However, technological progress and its incorporation into the real estate market are unstoppable.
-Utilities have forced the implementation of certain technologies that real estate and facility management companies can take advantage of to start offering energy management services.
+Utilities have forced the implementation of specific technologies that real estate and facility management companies can use to start offering energy management services.

 This is the case with smart meters.
 For example, almost half of all American households have a smart meter installed, with this percentage being higher in commercial, industrial and business buildings.
 In Europe, 80% of meters will be smart by 2020.

-The existence of these meters on the market shows an interesting window of opportunity for real estate companies to enter new business areas with a relatively low investment.
+The existence of these meters on the market shows an interesting window of opportunity for real estate companies to enter new business areas with relatively low investments.
 For many customers, there will be no need to install meters that did not exist before: smart meters will cover their measurement needs.

 It is important to keep in mind that technology must always be a friend, not a foe.
 Employees of real estate and facility management companies want easy-to-use and intuitive technologies that help them with building control and energy analysis.